ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The final proof of greatness lies in being able to endure criticism without resentment."
+  "The language of friendship is not words but meanings."
-<br>— Elbert Hubbard
+<br>— Henry David Thoreau
 </blockquote>
 </h3>